 Web services provide an answer.
 Web services are self-contained, modular, dynamic applications that can be described, published, located or invoked over a network to create products, processes and supply chains.
-They can be local, distributed or Web-based, and they're built on open standards such as TCP/IP, HTTP, JavaTM technology, HTML and XML.
+They can be local, distributed or Web-based, and they're built on open standards such as TCP/IP, HTTP, Java[TM] technology, HTML and XML.
 To put it simply, Web services are building blocks that you can connect in almost any way that you like to build the processes and capabilities that you need to run your business smoothly.
+Another consideration might be to exploit Java 2 Platform, Enterprise Edition (J2EE) Connector Architecture (JCA).
+JCA is supported by the IBM CICS Transaction Gateway and offers a more tightly coupled connectivity method that can coexist and complement a Web services approach.

 The crucial component in Web services is that they use open standards.
 Effectively, open standards shield you from the need to know anything about the underlying technologies.
 A piece of program code can be wrapped as a Web service, and then accessed by developers to rapidly build open-standards-based applications independent of the CICS business logic program that they will interact with.
 In other words, you can connect functions and applications without having to know how each is implemented.
 The applications know how to "talk" to each other behind the scenes, because information is provided in a standard format, using standard protocols.